csandman/chakra-react-select/README.md

 ### `selectedOptionStyle` — Options: `color` | `check` — Default: `color`

-As of `v1.3.0` you can pass the prop `selectedOptionStyle` with either `"color"` or `"check"`.
+You can pass the prop `selectedOptionStyle` with either `"color"` or `"check"`.
 The default option `"color"` will style a selected option similar to how react-select does it, by highlighting the selected option in the color blue.
 Alternatively, if you pass `"check"` for the value, the selected option will be styled like the
 [Chakra UI `<Select />` component](https://www.chakra-ui.com/docs/components/select)
 and include a check icon next to the selected option(s).
 If `isMulti` and `selectedOptionStyle="check"` are passed, space will only be added for the check